switchfully/youchoach-skeleton/stories/story-2-sign-in.md

     - Password (<input type='password'/>)

 - Validation
-    - user is known in the system
+    - email is known in the system
     - combination of email and password is valid

 - in scope